-If equipped with the Electronic Shift 4WD System, and 4WD Low is selected while the vehicle is moving, the 4WD system will not engage.
+If equipped with the Electronic Shift 4WD System, and 4WD Low is selected while the vehicle is moving above 3 mph (5 km/h), the 4WD system will not engage past 4WD High.
 This is normal and should be no reason for concern.
-Refer to Shifting to/from 4WD Low for proper operation.
+Refer to Shifting to/from 4L (4WD Low) for proper operation.